sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

   - specification for rpcs
   - canonical errors, cancellation, semantics,
   - code generation tools for each language that generate stubs
-  - runtime libraries for each language implement the connection, transport protocol, serialization, plugins for load balancing/service discoveryetc
+  - runtime libraries for each language implement the connection, transport protocol, serialization, plugins for load balancing/service discovery etc

 #### Protocol Buffers
   - used with grpc
   - IDL (Interface definition language) that we can use to  declare the shape of data structures sent across the wire
-  - can be serialized to binary, human readable text, json or other formats
+  - can be serialized to binary, human readable text, JSON or other formats
-  - `protoc` -> the compiler that injests protobuf defintions and generates code for the message structures in different languages
+  - `protoc` -> the compiler that ingests protobuf definitions and generates code for the message structures in different languages

 ## Backstory and Motivation

-  - at fullstory we have an App Engine app, task queues, cloud datastore
+  - at FullStory we have an App Engine app, task queues, cloud data store
   - added search and other services
   - but the only way to talk to other services is by communicating out of app engine via `urlfetch` service, basically an http/1.1 proxy
   - developers wanted to use rpc to talk to these new services because RPC frameworks have an easier to use programming model and benefit from tooling: developers can ignore all the transport and serialization logic because the generated code and runtime libraries do the heavy lifting
-  - fullstory built a bespoke rpc system on top of http/1.1 to work through urlfetch/appengine. this solution predates grpc
+  - FullStory built a bespoke rpc system on top of http/1.1 to work through urlfetch/appengine. this solution predates grpc
   - since then, we've migrated to k8s/grpc for as much as we can
   - now all new services run on k8s and use grpc but there's a small bridge piece to allow the app engine service to communicate to them via urlfetch

 #### Motivation for grpcurl

-  - at fullstory, there's an internal administration service called `commander`.
+  - at FullStory, there's an internal administration service called `commander`.
 It's a grpc service and there was a CLI tool that would just parse command line flags and then make grpc calls to the server.
   - that was great except that whenever there is a new grpc method added to the commander service then a developer would have to write a bunch of boilerplate code to expose that method in the CLI by creating flags and parsing them into a protobuf structure and displaying the result.